-- Cuauhtémoc 180, Coyoacán.
+- Cuauhtémoc 180, Coyoacán

-In this hidden place in Colonia Juarez, you will learn all about pre-Hispanic uses of cocoa and you will know the most important growers of this plant worldwide, you will enter a room with the walls covered by tablets of chocolate and you will be able to drink traditional xocolatl in Fonda Cacao.
+In this hidden place in Colonia Juarez, you will learn all about pre-Hispanic uses of cocoa and discover the most important growers of this plant worldwide.
+You will enter a room with the walls covered with tablets of chocolate, and you will be able to drink traditional xocolatl in Fonda Cacao.

-- Calle Milán 45, Juárez.
+- Calle Milán 45, Juárez

 5. Le Caméléon

 In Le Caméléon, Mexican -sourced raw materials are combined with Belgian techniques to create bonbons, jams, and snacks that stir childhood memories and enable a fascinating exploration of chocolate’s place in Mexican culture.